savoirfairelinux/cqfd/README.md

 Just follow these steps:

 * [Install cqfd](#installingremoving-cqfd)
-* Make sure your user is a member of the `docker` group
 * Go into your project's directory
 * Create a `.cqfdrc` file
 * Create a Dockerfile and save it as `.cqfd/docker/Dockerfile`